R3DB4R0N/RepoCheque/README.md

 ## Credits

-Artwork by Sinan.
+Artwork by R3DB4R0N.
 Uses the game's own Teko font asset, so the printed amount matches the rest of the UI exactly.